Conduct an employee survey: distribution

 Whether you distribute the survey to every employee across your organization, or to selected teams will be determined by the purpose and timing of the project as well as the size of your organization.
 If, for example, you are conducting the employee survey in a small or medium-sized organization (less than 500 employees), you may find that distributing the survey and collecting feedback from every employee yourself is perfectly feasible.

-If you are using an online employee survey, check and test the system to ensure there are no glitches during the week leading up to launch date.
+If you are planning to conduct a survey using an online employee survey, check and test the system to ensure there are no glitches during the week leading up to launch date.
 Your people won't be impressed if they receive an email addressed "Dear [NAME]", for example.
 If your survey enables the option to save what has been filled in order to return to it at a later time, check that the data is in fact saved.
 Avoid frustrating your employees with a poorly executed process.

 You can save a lot of time, and increase response rates, with an online survey, providing you have set up a user-friendly system.
 Impact is everything in workplace these days.
 Do not underestimate the importance of providing your employees with a well-designed and easy-to-use survey.